 Louisiana sex abuse lawsuits can provide victims with compensation to help them move forward.
 While no amount of money can erase the effects of trauma, having funds for therapy, lost wages, and pain and suffering.
 Additionally, if a powerful institution like the Catholic Church acted negligently and didn’t stop the abuse, they may be found liable in court.

 Louisiana lawsuits under the “lookback window” must be filed by next summer, so moving quickly is essential.
-Herman Herman Katz represents more survivors of sexual abuse in the New Orleans archdiocese bankruptcy than any other firm involved.
+Herman, Katz, Gisleson & Cain represents more survivors of sexual abuse in the New Orleans archdiocese bankruptcy than any other firm involved.
 If you’re considering legal action, let us help.
 Call our firm at 844-943-7626 or contact us online for a free and confidential case evaluation or more information.

 Comments for this article are closed.